A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Numerical Experiments

-\paragraph{Weak coupling} First, we consider rather low Biot--Willis coefficients $\alpha \leq 0.8$, which means that the poroelastic system is weakly coupled.
-Furthermore, we fix the number of pseudo-time steps to $N_E = N_x$.
-This is a compromise between accuracy and run time as the LBM for elasticity needs to approximate the stationary solution ($N_E \to \infty$) at an algorithmic complexity of $N_E N_x^2$ per time step.
-In the numerical experiments presented below, we observed that this choice is sufficient because the iteration starts from the solution at the previous time step.
-Under these conditions, the numerical results indicate almost second-order convergence for decreasing $\varepsilon = \Delta x$, as depicted exemplary for $\alpha = 0.5$ in \cref{fig:periodic:alpha05ne10} and for $\alpha = 0.8$ in \cref{fig:periodic:alpha08ne10}.
+First, we consider rather low Biot--Willis coefficients $\alpha \leq 0.5$, which means that the poroelastic system is weakly coupled.
+In the following, we exemplary present the case $\alpha = 0.5$, but observe the same behavior also in the cases $\alpha \in \Set{0.3, 0.4}$.
+Using a fixed number $N_E$ of multi-grid steps MG($N_E$,2), the algorithmic the algorithmic complexity of $\mathcal{O}(N_E N_x^2)$ per time step is optimal.
+For $N_E = 3$, we observe second-order convergence in $\varepsilon = \Delta x = 1/N_x$ for the explicit ($r=0$), centered ($r=1/2$) and implicit ($r=1$) coupling scheme, see \cref{fig:periodic:alpha05ne3}.